Hospital Inventory Management In A Data-Driven World

 Read the entire article here: Hospital supply inventory management creating a cottage industry for technology

 Having the right data can be a powerful tool in optimizing supply chain strategies.
 As this article shows, having accurate data and using it in the right way can lead to incredible cost savings opportunities for hospitals and health systems.
-If your organization lacks the proper tools to provide powerful data around your supply chain spend, consider systems such as iRISupply which can collect real-time data around supply and implant usage using RFID technology and provide actionable insights to help with vendor negotiations, on-hand inventory levels and owned-consigned mix.
+If your organization lacks the proper tools to provide powerful data around your supply chain spend, consider medical implant and supply systems such as iRISupply which can collect real-time data around supply and implant usage using RFID technology and provide actionable insights to help with vendor negotiations, on-hand inventory levels, and owned-consigned mix.
 Powerful data analytics included with the software will give specific recommendations on which items to reduce or eliminate, and which items should be owned vs. consigned, leading to millions of dollars in cost-savings opportunities.